aselims/sanad/public/blog/success-story-transportation.md

 Several factors contributed to the success of this collaboration:

 - Clear roles and responsibilities
-- Regular communication through SANAD's platform
+- Regular communication through Saned's platform
 - Agile approach to development and implementation
 - Complementary expertise of all partners
 - Strong support from leadership